truongtrongtin/leave-tracker-api/README.md

 - Replace all domain in `nginx.conf` and `nginx.second.conf` with your domain

-- From local, copy all files in `deployment` folder and `.env` into app folder in VPS, remember to use `production` environment variables
+- From local, copy all files in `deployment` folder, `credentials` folder and `.env` into app folder in VPS, remember to set `production` environment variables

 ```bash
 $ scp -r deployment/ user@host:~/learn-nestjs